reuniware/Metrader5_EA/March_2023_Work/readme.md

 The first time you launch this EA it will display Kijun Sen horinzontal lines.

+Available commands (click on the chart before using them) :

 [r] : Reset lines for current chart and timeframe.

-[up]/[down] : Increase/Decrease nb of consecutive same value for a line.
+[up] / [down] : Increase/Decrease nb of consecutive same value for a line.

 [c] : Clear all lines.